joshschmelzle/lswifi/README.md

-  --mfp, --pmf          adds Protected Management Frame column to output using information from AP beacon RSNE --period              adds beacon period column to output using information from AP beacon --uptime, -uptime     sort output by access point uptime based on beacon timestamp --channel-width 20|40|80|160
+  --mfp, --pmf          adds Protected Management Frame column to output using information from AP beacon RSNE --period              adds beacon period column to output using information from AP beacon --uptime, -uptime     sort output by access point uptime based on beacon timestamp -rnr, --rnr           special mode to create an alternate table based on RNR results --channel-width 20|40|80|160
                         display filter to limit output by a specified channel width -ethers               display ap name column and use ethers files for the names